The Beginners Guide to Waste Reduction

 3. use what you have:

-You don’t have to buy new items to be zero waste.
-Look around your house: What zero waste tools do you already have?
+You don’t have to buy new items to start going zero waste.
+Look around your house: What waste reduction tools do you already have?

 Empty glass jars are great for storing dry bulk foods, homemade treats, leftovers, composting on the go, or an impromptu water bottle.
 For more inspiration check out 13 unexpected ways to use a mason jar.

-You don’t have to go out and buy all new stuff – just get creative!
+You don’t have to go out and buy all new stuff – just get creative with your waste reduction!

 My friend Celia from LITTERLESS has an awesome series called Nothing New talking all about using what you already own.
 As a bonus, it’s also much cheaper.
 Make sure to grab my tips for Going Zero Waste on a Budget!